Heterotic solitons on four-manifolds: Introduction

 \section{Introduction}

-The goal of this article is to investigate a system of partial differential equations, which we call the \emph{Heterotic system}, that occurs naturally as the equations of motion of the bosonic sector of Heterotic supergravity in four dimensions.
-The Heterotic system is defined on a principal bundle $P$ over a four-manifold $M$ and involves a Riemannian metric $g$ on $M$, a pair of 1-forms $\varphi$ and $\alpha$ on $M$ and a connection $A$ on $P$ coupled through a system of highly non-linear partial differential equations completely determined by \emph{supersymmetry}.
-The Heterotic system generalizes the Einstein-Yang-Mills system and contains, through its Killing spinor equations, the celebrated Hull-Strominger system \cite{Hull,Strominger}.
-Despite the fact that (four-dimensional) supersymmetric solutions of the Heterotic system have been fully classified in \cite{GFRST,Strominger}, the classification of all possibly non-supersymmetric solutions of the Heterotic system on a compact four-manifold seems to be currently out of reach and, in fact, and to the best of our knowledge, no non-locally supersymmetric compactification background of the Heterotic system was known prior to this work.
-On the other hand, in Euclidean dimension higher than four, the existence, uniqueness and moduli problems of Heterotic supersymmetric solutions remain wide open and have attracted extensive attention in the physics as well as in the mathematics literature, see for instance the reviews \cite{Fei,GFR,Grana:2005jc,Phong,YauIII} and their references and citations for more details.
-In this regard, Yau's conjecture on the existence of solutions to the Hull-Strominger on certain polystable holomorphic vector bundles over compact balanced complex manifolds stands as an outstanding open problem in the field \cite{YauV,YauVI,YauIV}.
+The goal of this article is to investigate a system of partial differential equations, which we call the \emph{Heterotic soliton system}, that occurs naturally as part of the equations of motion of the bosonic sector of Heterotic supergravity in four dimensions \cite{BRI,BRII,Ortin}.
+The latter is defined on a principal bundle $P$ over a four-manifold $M$ and involves a Riemannian metric $g$ on $M$, a pair $(\varphi,\alpha)$ of 1-forms on $M$ and a connection $A$ on $P$ coupled through a system of highly non-linear partial differential equations completely determined by \emph{supersymmetry}.
+The bosonic sector of Heterotic supergravity generalizes the Einstein-Yang-Mills system and contains, through its Killing spinor equations, the celebrated Hull-Strominger system \cite{Hull,Strominger}.
+Despite the fact that the four-dimensional supersymmetric solutions of Heterotic supergravity have been fully classified in \cite{GFRST,Strominger}, the classification of all possibly non-supersymmetric solutions of the theory on a compact four-manifold seems to be currently out of reach and in fact, and to the best of our knowledge, no non-locally supersymmetric compactification background of Heterotic supergravity was known prior to this work.
+On the other hand, in Euclidean dimensions higher than four, the existence, uniqueness and moduli problems of Heterotic supersymmetric solutions remain wide open and have attracted extensive attention in the physics as well as in the mathematics literature, see for instance the reviews \cite{Fei,GFR,Grana:2005jc,Phong,YauIII} and their references and citations for more details.
+In this regard, Yau's conjecture on the existence of solutions to the Hull-Strominger system on certain polystable holomorphic vector bundles over compact balanced complex manifolds stands as an outstanding open problem in the field \cite{YauV,YauVI,YauIV}.

 Given the complexity of the four-dimensional full-fledged Heterotic bosonic sector, in this work we propose an educated truncation which is obtained by taking the structure group of the \emph{gauge bundle} $P$ to be trivial, that is, $P = M$.
 With this assumption, the bosonic sector of Heterotic supergravity reduces to a system of partial differential equations for a Riemannian metric and a pair of 1-forms $\varphi$ and $\alpha$ on a four-manifold $M$ which we call the \emph{Heterotic soliton system (see Definition \ref{def:HeteroticSoliton}) and which} is given by: